TKForgeron/SEMinR-Analysis-The-Effect-of-Countermeasure-Readability-on-Security-Intentions/README.md

-Author:
+### Author

-T.K.
-Smit
+T. Smit

-File/Folder Structure:
+### File/Folder Structure
--SEMinR_PLS_Analysis.R
--data
-  -all_indicators.csv

-Usage:
+    .
+    ├── data
+    |   └── all_indicators.csv
+    ├── SEMinR_PLS_Analysis.R
+    └── README.md

+### Usage

 all_indicators.csv contains all recorded indicators.
 Except for "progress", "duration", "age", "english_level", and "language" every column contains an integer ranging from 1 to 7 corresponding to Likert-scale responses.
 See Appedix A in the main research paper for the meaning behind all indicator names, i.e. questionnaire items.

-License:
+### License

-© 2021 by the authors.
-Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/licenses/by/4.0/).
+© 2021 by the authors of the paper.
+The article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/licenses/by/4.0/).
+This repository may be handled likewise (CC BY).